What Is Lyme Disease?

 How is Lyme Disease treated?

 Most people can be successfully treated with antibiotics if diagnosed in the early stages.
-If the disease is diagnosed weeks or months later, the patient may require intravenous treatment of antibiotics for four weeks or longer.
+If the disease is diagnosed months after infection, the patient may require prolonged oral or intravenous antibiotic treatment.
+Please see www.idsociety.org or http://internalmedicine.med.sc.edu/infectious_diseases.asp to locate an infectious disease specialist.

 How do people catch this disease?